tectonia/AppDevLearning/exercisefiles/lab4.md

 3. Commit changes and push your dev branch:
 ```
-git add MyWebApp/Pages/Index.cshtml
+git add <path/changedfile>
 git commit -m "Change Index page headline"
 git push --set-upstream origin dev
  ```
-:bulb: `git add MyWebApp/Pages/Index.cshtml`: This command stages the specific file located in the directory, preparing it to be included in the next commit.
+:bulb: `git add <path/changedfile>`: Edit <path/changedfile>, without brackets, to the unique path to the file you changed.
+This command stages the specific file located in the directory, preparing it to be included in the next commit.
 It's useful for when you want to commit changes to a particular file rather than all modified files.
 Change the command to be where you made your change.

 :bulb: `git commit -m "Change Index page headline"`: Just like earlier, this command creates a new commit with the staged changes and includes a message describing the changes.